Preetham1674/Vulnerable-DAST-Testing/README.md

-# 🚨 Vulnerable SAST Testing – Secure CI/CD Pipeline with SonarQube
+# 🕷️ Vulnerable DAST Testing – Secure CI/CD Pipeline with OWASP ZAP

-This project demonstrates a secure CI/CD pipeline that integrates **Static Application Security Testing (SAST)** using **SonarQube** on a custom-built intentionally vulnerable Node.js application.
+This project showcases a **Dynamic Application Security Testing (DAST)** pipeline using **OWASP ZAP**, GitHub Actions, and a custom Node.js app to simulate runtime web vulnerabilities in a DevSecOps environment.

 ## 🧾 Description

-A simplified Express-based web application with intentional coding flaws was developed to simulate real-world vulnerabilities.
-The source code is analyzed through SonarQube integrated into a GitHub Actions CI pipeline.
-This promotes **shift-left security** by identifying issues early in the development lifecycle.
+A vulnerable Express.js application is exposed temporarily to the public internet using `ngrok`.
+OWASP ZAP scans this live app for security vulnerabilities like XSS, SQLi, and misconfigurations.
+The scan is triggered automatically via GitHub Actions and reports are generated in HTML/JSON format.

 ## 🧰 Tech Stack